Bundling Apps¶

 Terminal

-. - To begin the bundling process, select the task name that matches your application name and path.
+. - Select the Mobile Development Kit Bundle Build with the name that matches your base application's name and path.

 Triggering the bundle process enables validation of the app by default.
 If there are errors during the validation, you can see them in the